Data Localization Laws by Country (2026)

 CII operators must store personal information and "important data" collected and generated in China within the country.
 Transfers abroad require a government security assessment conducted by the Cyberspace Administration of China (CAC).
 CII sectors include energy, transportation, finance, public services, e-government, defense, and technology.

-Under the PIPL, any organization processing personal information of Chinese residents that needs to transfer data abroad must satisfy one of four conditions: pass a CAC security assessment (mandatory for CII operators and large-scale handlers), obtain certification from a recognized institution, enter into a standard contract filed with the CAC, or comply with other conditions set by laws or regulations.
+Under the PIPL, organizations processing personal information of Chinese residents that need to transfer data abroad must satisfy one of four conditions: pass a CAC security assessment, obtain certification from a recognized institution, enter into a standard contract filed with the CAC, or comply with other applicable conditions.

 Important Data